stevenuoa/KinLuv/README.md

 ## 🚀 Quick Start

-Here’s an input example of how to simulate a 3-state photophysical system using KinLuv:
+Here is an example input for using *KinLuv*:

 ```python
         _           __